pipipi-pikachu/PPTist/doc/Q&A.md

 Therefore, the correct way to develop a project using PPTist is to pull the complete code, try to understand it, and modify it to suit your own needs.
 There are also similar projects in the community, such as [drawio](https://github.com/jgraph/drawio).

 #### Q. About AI PPT
-A. Currently, this feature is for reference only.
-The most basic AI PPT generation logic has been implemented internally, which includes: template customization + AI-generated data combined with templates + image replacement.
-Due to cost control, we can only go this far for now.
-However, to achieve the desired production-level results, you will need to do more.
+A. I don't want to ride the wave of AI hype, but it's unavoidable as too many people place too much importance on AI.
+So, I created this DEMO (it's really not that complicated).
+Currently, this feature is for reference only, and internally, it implements the most basic AI PPT generation logic, which is: template customization + AI-generated data combined with templates + image replacement.
+To control costs, we can only go this far for now.
+However, to achieve the effect of a production environment, you would need to do more, such as creating more templates and refining the AI workflow.

 Note: Image replacement only provides the method and does not offer an actual demonstration function.
 You will need to provide your own image sources (such as AI text-to-image generation, image library search matching, etc.).